Then God said, “Take now your son, your only son Isaac, whom you love, and go to the land of Moriah…” Genesis 22:2

 We all have dark times.
 When it looks like the God whom we serve is not cooperating with the script we have written for our lives.

-Elisabeth Elliot, who passed away in the last year, and was one of the godliest women of our generation told about a time years ago, visited sheep ranch in Northern Wales.
+Elisabeth Elliot told about a time years ago, visited a sheep ranch in Northern Wales.
 One day she saw a shepherd pick up a sheep and take it to a sheep dip which is a large vat of liquid insecticide and fungicide, and put the sheep into the vat, and the sheep frantically fought for air.
-Then the shepherd pushed the head down, but the sheep kept coming up, and the shepherd kept pushing it down, because all the surface of the sheep had to be coated with the solution to keep it from getting ill.
+Then the shepherd pushed the head down, but the sheep kept coming up, and the shepherd kept pushing it down because all the surface of the sheep had to be coated with the solution to keep it from getting ill.

 She said, “I wondered what it’s like to feel like your shepherd is trying to kill you.
 Then she remembered the death of her missionary husband at the hands of the very people he served and said, “Oh, I know.”